-CONDITIONS ACTIVITY PPE WORK PRACTICE 1.a.
-Zoonotic avian influenza is not known or suspected in wild birds within North America or the Pacific Islands.
-Handling apparently healthy birds.
-Follow all PPE and standard work practices recommended for normal operations at your station.
+CONDITIONS ACTIVITY PPE Follow all PPE and standard work practices recommended for normal operations at your station.
 Consult regional health and safety expertise regarding zoonotic disease risks in your area.
-Wash your hands often and thoroughly for at least 30 seconds (using soap/water or alcohol-based hand sanitizer) before eating, smoking, using cell phone and touching your face, hair, or exposed skin.
+WORK PRACTICE 1.a.
+Zoonotic avian influenza is not known apparently Wash your hands often and thoroughly for at least 30 seconds (using soap/water or alcohol-based hand sanitizer) before eating, smoking, using cell phone and touching your face, hair, or exposed skin.
 If working indoors, work in well-ventilated areas.
 When working outdoors, work upwind of animals to decrease the risk of inhaling airborne particulate matter such as dust, feathers, or dander.
-Gloves, aprons, goggles, face shields, rubber boots, and coveralis that can be easily disinfected may also be worn to prevent skin and mucous membrane contact with biological materials, and prevent movement of biological materials to other sites.
+Gloves, aprons, goggles, face shields, rubber boots, and coveralls that can be easily disinfected may also be worn to prevent skin and mucous membrane contact with biological materials, and prevent movement of biological materials to other sites.
 1.b.
 Zoonotic avian influenza is not known or suspected in wild birds within North America or the Pacific Islands.
 Handling sick or dead birds.
 Follow all PPE and standard work practices recommended for normal operations at your station.
 Consult regional health and safety expertise regarding zoonotic disease risks in your area.
 Remove gloves and wash your hands often and thoroughly for at least 30 seconds (using soap/water or alcohol-based hand sanitizer) before eating, smoking, using cell phone and touching your face, hair, or exposed skin.
 If working indoors, work in well-ventilated areas.
 When working outdoors, work upwind of animals to decrease the risk of inhaling airborne particulate matter such as dust, feathers, or dander.
-Aprons, goggles, face shields, rubber boots, and coveralls that can be easily disinfected may also be worn to prevent skin and mucous membrane contact with biological materials, and prevent movement of biological materials to other sites.
+Aprons, goggles, face shields, rubber boots, and coveralls that can be easily disinfected may also be worn to prevent skin and mucous membrane contact with biological materials, on prevent movement of biological materials to other sites.
 2.a.
 Zoonotic avian influenza is confirmed 1 or presumed to be present in wild birds within North America or the Pacific Islands.
 Handling, investigation, or disposal of any healthy or sick, live or dead wild birds.
 Impermeable gloves (pvc or nitrile) or heavy duty rubber work gloves Goggles NIOSH- approved disposable N-95 particulate respirator2.
 Workers must be fit-tested and medically cleared annually prior to wearing a respirator.
-Disposable Tyvek coveralls or raingear that can be disinfected Waders, hip- boots, rubber boots or boot covers In addition to the work practices listed above: Suppress dust at the work site using water Minimize direct contact with birds and their secretions, feathers, and dander.
+Disposable Tyvek coveralls or raingear that can be disinfected Waders, hip- boots, rubber boots or boot In addition to the work practices listed above: Suppress dust at the work site using water Minimize direct contact with birds and their secretions, feathers, and dander.
 Minimize contact with carcasses when bagging birds.
 Contact recipient laboratories prior to collection and shipping; follow their guidelines.
 Remove PPE in the following order: Carefully remove coveralls and boot covers and discard as contaminated material if disposable.
 Disinfect rubber boots.
-Remove gloves and immediately wash hands thoroughly with soap and vater (or an alcohol-based hand gel when soap and clean water are not available).
-Remove eye protection and place in designated receptacle for subsequent cleaning and disrafection.
+Remove gloves and immediately wash hands thoroughly with soap and water (or an alcohol-based hand gel when soap and clean water are not available).
+Remove eye protection and place in designated receptacle for subsequent cleaning and disinfection.
 Remove N-95 disposable respirator and discard.
 Immediately after all PPE has been removed, wash hands thoroughly a second time and wash face.